The Going Global First Year Seminar (FYS) Program needs student mentors!

 - Much of what makes a great mentor are aspects of unique personalities that cannot be put into words.
 Each application must include a ONE MINUTE iMovie that demonstrates what makes you awesome and unique.
 Be creative.

-ALL materials must be received by February 1, 2020.
+ALL materials must be received by February 8, 2021.
 Late or incomplete applications will not be accepted – applications MUST be complete to be considered.
-Your letter and iMovie must be emailed to Jana Mangubat at email@example.com.
-Your iMovie should be shared via your google drive or a you tube link as part of your letter.
+Your letter, two recommendations and a link to your iMovie must be emailed to Jana Mangubat at email@example.com.
+Your iMovie should be shared via your google drive or a youtube link as part of your letter.
 The list of mentors will be announced by Spring break.

 Any questions?
 Please feel free to contact Dr. Amy Sarch at firstname.lastname@example.org or 542-6534.